jpanaia/BookmarkManager/BookmarkManager.md

 * Modify App.js propsto accomodate new state structure
 * Display list of resource titles and links per component

 * Clicking on header of component changes text appearance (color, font, etc)
+* Render a controlled input field that can be typed into

+- challenge: show/hide when clicking header/subject
+- challenge: add checkbox, select, radio input fields

+- Create an input field for your "week" components that allow you to add new links to state.
+- Create an input field outside of your week component that allows you to add an entire new week.
+- Ensure that your input fields are controlled inputs (as in controlled by state and event handlers).